djgroen/FabSim3/INSTALL.md

 ### Auto bash-completion for fabsim

-To enable this option, please run `srouce fabric-completion.bash` on your FabSim3 directory, or you can add
+To enable this option, please run `srouce fabsim-completion.bash` on your FabSim3 directory, or you can add
 ```
-source (path of your FabSim3 directory)/fabric-completion.bash
+source (path of your FabSim3 directory)/fabsim-completion.bash
 ```
 into your `$HOME/.bashrc` file to have enable it everytime that the shell is activated